 I always caveat that my code reviews and my advice may not always be the best solution, but they are what I would do and then provide the reasoning behind that decision.
 I've found that it helps people learn when you show your work, and it also invites the other Developer to question your thought process and provide their own insights on things you might be overlooking.

-In the service of making myself and other Developers better at what we do, I've organized a few initiatives at Skookum for 2019:
+In the service of making myself and other Developers better at what we do, I organized a few initiatives during my time at Skookum and continue to do similar things at every other place I work.

 - Monthly Coding Challenges: Every month we will tackle a new coding challenge and help keep each other motivated in a dedicated